containers/podman-desktop/website/docs/discover-podman-desktop.md

 ### Manage Docker compatibility

 Docker compatibility is a way to configure an environment in which you can run your Docker applications, commands, and tools on a Podman engine without reconfiguration.
 It encompasses two stages.
-You first [import your saved containers](/docs/migrating-from-docker/importing-saved-containers) into Podman Desktop using CLI and then access the [Docker Compatibility settings](/docs/migrating-from-docker/managing-docker-compatibility) to:
+You first [import your saved containers](/docs/migrating-from-docker/importing-saved-containers) into Podman Desktop using CLI and then access the [Docker Compatibility settings](/docs/migrating-from-docker/managing-docker-compatibility) to configure a Docker-compatible environment based on your needs.

-- Check the system socket mapping status.
-- On macOS: Use all Docker tools, including CLI, with the Podman engine.
-- Use the Podman CLI to run Compose applications.
-- Select a Docker CLI context.

-On macOS, consider installing the [podman-mac-helper tool](/docs/migrating-from-docker/using-podman-mac-helper) to use Docker commands with a Podman engine.

 ### Integrate your tools using extensions